Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 June 15 2020

-- New UI Themes - Empire & Dwarf
+- New UI Themes - Empire, Dwarf & Elf
 - NPC - Oppsed Melee roll wrong name (character_ / not npc_)
 - Ranged Weapon Adv not added to target
 - Removed an extra curly bracket (This should fix the problem behind issue Roll20#6152)